MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/ProductChannel.md

 |Type|Description|
 |-|-
-String|This product group's dimension, which is set to CATEGORY.
+String|This product group's dimension, which is set to CHANNEL.

 ## <a name="getentitytype"></a>getEntityType